-This season, we are celebrating the distinguished career of Greg Funfgeld, as he leads The Choir and Bach Festival Orchestra in his 39th and final season as our Artistic Director and Conductor.
-Come celebrate with us and enjoy the exquisite program of music Greg has programmed this year.
+This season, we welcome our 7th Artistic Director and Conductor, Dr. Christopher Jackson, as he leads The Choir and Bach Festival Orchestra in his first season with us.
+Please join us to welcome Christopher and enjoy the exquisite program of music he has programmed this year.

 What do you perform each year?